HEGSRR/HEGSRR-Template/readme.md

     |  +- other/       # diagrams, images, and other non-graph graphics
     |
     |- readme.md       # the top level description of content
-    |- study.Rmd       # executable Rmarkdown , if applicable
-    |- Makefile        # executable Makefile, if applicable
     |- study.Rproj     # RStudio project, if applicable

 ## Reproducible Research Practices
 Every research project is different.
-This repository is designed to serve as a flexible guide capable of structuring work completed throughout the lifecycle of different types of research project.
+This repository is designed to serve as a flexible guide capable of structuring work completed throughout the lifecycle of different types of research projects.
 No matter the project type, a few key suggested practices when using this repository include:

 - Keeping original, raw data in the `data/raw` folder.
 Do not alter that file during data analysis.
 - Keeping data derived from the raw data (e.g. subsets) separate from the raw data in the `data/derived` folder.